ASTM F2054 Burst Testing of Package Seals Using Internal Air Pressurization

 For this ASTM F2054 test method, the package is sealed on three sides and one side remains unsealed.
 It is placed in the testing apparatus and then the open side is sealed by a clamping mechanism.
 The pressurization testing nozzle is placed in the open end of the package before it is clamped.

 Test an appropriate number of samples so that an accurate determination can be made of the representative performance.
-The package should be conditioned for a minimum of 72 hours prior to the start of testing.
+The package should be conditioned for a minimum of 72 hours before the start of testing.
 It is best if the test is conducted within the conditioned environment.

 Regardless, if this is not possible, the report should specify the conditions at the time of testing.
 It is recommended to mark the sample packages so that they are all positioned the same way for consistent testing.
 Begin inflating the package by increasing internal pressure until the package bursts as a result of pressurization.